-Pursuant to the relevant tax provisions of: a) Article 1(84) of Law 2238/1994 (unaudited income taxation cases), b) Article 1(57) of Law 2859/2000 (non-audited VAT cases), and c) Article 9(5) of Law 2523/1997 (imposition of fines for income tax cases), the right of the State to impose taxes for the financial years up to 2013 is time-barred until 31.12.2019, subject to special or extraordinary provisions which may introduce longer limitation periods under conditions laid down in such provisions.
+Pursuant to the relevant tax provisions of: a) Article 84(1) of Law 2238/1994 (unaudited income taxation cases), b) Article 57(1) of Law 2859/2000 (non-audited VAT cases), and c) Article 9(5) of Law 2523/1997 (imposition of fines for income tax cases), the right of the State to impose taxes for the financial years up to 2013 is time-barred until 31.12.2019, subject to special or extraordinary provisions which may introduce longer limitation periods under conditions laid down in such provisions.
 Moreover, according to settled case-law of the Council of State and the Administrative Courts, in the absence of a limitation provision contained in the Codified Laws on Stamps Duty, the State's claim for stamp duty is subject to the twenty-year limitation period laid down in Article 249 of the Civil Code.

-The Company's fiscal years have not been audited by the tax authorities since incorporation (December 2014).
-For financial year of 2020, the Company is subject to the tax audit by certified auditors-accountants, as provided for by Article 65(a) of Law 4174/2013.
-Such audit is already being performed, and the relevant tax certificate is anticipated to be delivered following the publication of the financial statements for 2020.
-The Company's management and the signatories to the Financial Statements are not expecting significant tax liabilities, upon completion of the tax audit, other than those recorded and presented in the financial statements.
+The Company's fiscal years have not been audited by the tax authorities since incorporation (December 2014 until 2016).
+The Company was audited for the fiscal years 2017 to 2020 pursuant to Law 4174/2013 and has obtained a tax compliance certificate from PricewaterhouseCoopers SA without any adjustments regarding tax expenses and related tax provisions, as these are reflected in the annual financial statements for the years 2017 to 2020.
+For financial year of 2021, the Company is subject to the tax audit by certified auditors-accountants, as provided for by Article 65(a) of Law 4174/2013.
+This audit is already being performed, and the relevant tax certificate is anticipated to be delivered following the publication of the financial statements for 2021.
+The Company's management and the persons who sign the Financial Statements are not expecting significant tax liabilities, upon completion of the tax audit, other than those recorded and presented in the Financial statements.

-The tax on the Company's earnings before taxes is different from the notional amount which would have resulted had we used the average weighted tax factor of the company's country, as follows:
+Tax on the results before tax of the Company differs from the theoretical amount that would arise if we use the weighted average tax rate of the Company's country of origin, as follows: